 Become a Partner

 Our team includes volunteers who bring expertise and skills to each Words Into Deeds program.
-For example, the breadth of issues covered by the Sustainable Development Goals is immense, and when participants select their area of interest we recruit experts in that area to work with them.
+For example, the breadth of issues covered by the Sustainable Development Goals is immense; when participants select their area of interest, we recruit experts in that area to work with them.
 Some experts especially enjoy the opportunity to gain perspectives from youth in other cultures.
-Also, our many international and often local but still virtual projects draw upon the talents of experts in using digital communications programs, who also work directly with our partners to help them set up the necessary systems.
+Also, our many international and often local but still virtual projects draw upon the talents of experts in using digital communications programs, who often work directly with our international partners to help them set up the necessary systems.

 Become a Supporter

-100% of individual donations go to support the recipients of Words Into Deeds programs.
-Here are examples of costs for some of the current projects:
+Here are examples of costs for some of the current projects in eastern Africa:

-$300 provides a full year scholarship for a student at UNIFAT Primary School
+$300 provides a full scholarship for a student at UNIFAT Primary School.